Professor-G/pyBIA/docs/source/Godines et al 2025.rst

 	# Save a dataframe with only the confirmed blobs, to be used for the color-color selection below
 	confirmed_set.to_csv('_Bw_final_confirmed_catalog.csv')

-Now we will extract the red-band magnitudes using the catalog module:
+Now we will extract the red-band magnitudes using the `Catalog <https://pybia.readthedocs.io/en/latest/autoapi/pyBIA/catalog/index.html#pyBIA.catalog.Catalog>`_ class:

 .. code-block:: python